Our Services

 Bell's Palsy can sometimes mimic or mask more serious conditions such as stroke or Lyme disease.
 If you experience any of the following, seek immediate medical attention:

 Bell's Palsy recovery can be unpredictable, but using red light therapy thoughtfully may give your facial nerves the boost they need.
-Remember to speak to a doctor about any serious or persistent symptoms, and take advantage of Ubie's free Bell's Palsy symptom checker to better understand your condition and explore personalized guidance for your recovery.
+Before starting any new treatment, it's important to properly understand your symptoms—use Ubie's free symptom checker tool to evaluate your condition and receive personalized guidance for your recovery.

 Good facial symmetry and function often return with patience, proper care, and the right support tools.
 Red light therapy could be one of those valuable tools in your recovery journey.